 To assist the Secretary of State in providing accurate information to the public, all entities conducting business in the Commonwealth of Kentucky are required to file annual reports with this office by June 30 of each year.
 Reports can be filed any time between January 1 and June 30 by either:

-- Returning the annual report postcard you will receive in January;
+- Returning the annual report postcard you receive via the United States Postal Service;

 - Filing your annual report online; or